-Many of our sets also include the brushes in PNG format.
-They can be turned into standard Photoshop brushes ABR format by define brushes command in the edit menu.
-Many of the sets on the site also includes an action which can run through all the PNG files to add them to the brushes palette.
-You can then just go to the right side menu and save the Photoshop brushes to a new ABR file (in the current version of Photoshop)
+Many of our sets also include the brushes in PNG.
+They can be turned into standard Photoshop brushes ABR by define brushes command in the edit menu.
+Many of the sets on the site also includes an action which can run through all the PNG images to add them to the brushes panel.
+You can then just go to the right side menu and save the Photoshop brushes to a new ABR (in the current version of Photoshop)

 You can find a conversion tool called ABRMate, you may find it useful but I can give no recommendations as I have not used it.
 If you want to convert, browse etc brushes then it might be a very useful tool to add to your collection of software applications